-Both Steve and Judy grew up in the the East Bay (San Francisco Bay Area).
+Both Steve and Judy grew up in the East Bay (San Francisco Bay Area).
 Steve was introduced to wine in the 1970s by Judy (whose family enjoyed both fine wine and cuisine).
 They initially ventured down to the Central Coast (Paso Robles) and then followed that up with trips to the Napa Valley.
-In the late 1970’s there were significantly fewer wineries in the valley than today and Steve remembers easily visiting one on one with vintner Dario Sattui in his old barrel room (current site of their primary hospitality center).
+In the late 1970s there were significantly fewer wineries in the valley than today, and Steve remembers easily visiting one on one with vintner Dario Sattui in his old barrel room (current site of their primary hospitality center).

 Over time Steve became a serious collector of wine.
 Trips to the Napa Valley evolved into a purchase of property near Yountville which they sold and in 2004 purchased 15 acres on the eastern hillsides of the Oak Knoll District (southern part of the Napa Valley).
 Steve and Judy had no intention at this point of ever making wine.
-Grapes were already planted on site – mostly to Cabernet Savignon, with some Syrah and a tiny bit of Merlot – in later years they planted more vines and now have 14 planted acres.
+Grapes were already planted on site – mostly to Cabernet Sauvignon, with some Syrah and a tiny bit of Merlot – in later years they planted more vines and now have 14 planted acres.

 For several years they sold the fruit to area wineries – and then ultimately decided to make wine commercially and hold back all the fruit for themselves.
 Today they produce about 2000 cases of wine annually and daughter Alexis who also works for the jewelry company helps manage their wine brand.

 Steve was introduced to long time Napa vintner Robert Foley because of some words of wisdom his friend gave him.
-He told Steve, “when you start collecting wines follow a winemaker whose wines you enjoy and who you like personally – and then follow his clients”.
+He told Steve, “When you start collecting wines follow a winemaker whose wines you enjoy and who you like personally – and then follow his clients.”
 Steve did that with Bob Foley and his wines and when it was time to hire a winemaker, he hired Bob who has been making their wines since the first vintage.

 Robert makes a lot of wine each year – both for his own label and for his clients, however he only makes one Chardonnay and that is for Padis Vineyards.
-This is their only non estate grown wine – they source it from nearby Carneros on the Napa side.
+This is their only non-estate grown wine – they source it from nearby Carneros on the Napa side.
 This is a robust Chardonnay showing baking spice, butterscotch, butter aromas (on the bouquet).
 On the palate it is oily, creamy and seductively smooth with notes of crème brûlée and vanilla.
 The finish lingers softly for some time.

 Two of their wines are named from words that relate to jewelry – Brilliance and Scintillation.
 These are words to describe a diamond when it is placed under a light source.